 The faucets inside your RV operate much the same way as the faucets in your home.
 Make sure there is sufficient water available and, if dry camping, the 12-volt water pump is turned ON before operating.
-To open the faucets, turn the hot and cold knobs ON and adjust the temperature to your comfort level.
-Close the faucets when a sufficient amount of water is released.
+To open the faucets, turn ON the hot and cold knobs and adjust the temperature to your comfort level.
+CLOSE the faucets when a sufficient amount of water is released.

-Low-Point Drains located under the RV
+Low-Point Drains are located in the Universal Docking Station